Double Trouble: Two spectroscopically confirmed low-mass quiescent galaxies at z>5 in overdensities: Discussion

 \subsection{The role of environment}

 As previously mentioned in the introduction, many quiescent galaxies show signs of lying in overdensities and hence it is important to probe the surrounding environment of \gsgal and \cosgal.

 In this section, we investigate the environment around these two targets.
 We use the photometric redshift catalogues from the DJA in the GOODS-S and PRIMER-COSMOS field to draw a density map around \gsgal and \cosgal.
 In order to ensure the quality of the SED fitting and high completeness of the sample in the entire field, we applied a stellar mass cut of $\log{(M_\star/M_\odot)}>8$ and a redshift quality cut of $(z_{\rm phot, 84}-z_{\rm phot, 16})/z_{\rm phot, 50}<1$, where $z_{\rm phot, 16}$, $z_{\rm phot, 50}$, $z_{\rm phot, 84}$ are the 16, 50, 84 percentile of the probability distribution of the photometric redshift.
 All of these quantities are derived with {\sc eazy-py} \citep[see][for more detail of the configuration]{Valentino2023}.
 Moreover, we use the spectroscopic redshift of all objects that have a robust (grade=3) estimate in the DJA spectroscopic compilation.
-To select the galaxies which are at the similar redshift to the targets, we considered sources with redshift $z_{\rm QG}-0.05<z<z_{\rm QG}+0.05$, where $z_{\rm QG}$ is the redshift of the target.
+To select galaxies that are at the similar redshift to the targets, we considered sources with redshift such that $z_{\rm QG}-\sigma_{NMAD}<z<z_{\rm QG}+\sigma_{NMAD}$, where $z_{\rm QG}$ is the redshift of the target and $\sigma_{NMAD}$ is the normalised median absolute deviation between the photometric and spectroscopic redshifts \citep{Brammer2008}.
+We also tested varying the threshold to $z_{\rm QG}-0.05<z<z_{\rm QG}+0.05$, and the more traditional $z_{\rm QG}-3\times\sigma_{NMAD}<z<z_{\rm QG}+3\times\sigma_{NMAD}$, finding that the significant overdensities remain regardless of these variation in the threshold.
 We derived the local surface galaxy density map around \cosgal\ and \gsgal\ by counting galaxies within a $500\, {\rm pkpc}$ aperture at the position.
 We note that the edge of the field in the survey was masked out during the calculation.
 The overdensity, i.e., $N-\langle N \rangle$, where $N$ is the number of galaxies within the aperture at the position, is calculated by using the average number $\langle N \rangle$.